California Governor Odds 2026: Kalshi & Polymarket

-Eric Swalwell leads the California governor election winner market at 59.4%, followed by Tom Steyer at 11.3% and Matt Mahan at 10.3%.
-The 2026 California Governor race has generated a total volume of $195.4K in the last 24 hours.
-Below are the live odds across all California governor and congressional markets, updated every 30 minutes.
-Aggregated cross-platform odds include the current probability synthesis from Kalshi and Polymarket with arbitrage detection and venue comparison.
+Xavier Becerra leads California's 2026 governor race winner market at 84.7%, ahead of Steve Hilton at 9.3% and Tom Steyer at 5.3%.
+Becerra consolidated the Democratic field after Eric Swalwell exited the race; the May 14 final primary debate has since narrowed his lead over Steyer rather than widened it.
+The CA governor race has more than $18.1M in volume across Kalshi and Polymarket.
+Below are the live odds across all California governor race and congressional markets, updated every 30 minutes.
+Aggregated cross-platform odds combine real-time probability synthesis from Kalshi and Polymarket with arbitrage detection and venue comparison.

 Current probabilities across platforms with liquidity indicators